bhandarijyoti12/Similar_image_Prediction_Using_CNN/README.md

 # Similar_image_Prediction_Using_CNN
 This is a discord chatbot that predicts images similar to the input images
-#How to run the chatbot
-* create a Discord chatbot using Python, you will need to do the following:
+# How to run the chatbot : To create a Discord chatbot using Python, you will need to do the following:

 * Install the discord.py library: pip install discord.py